sbboxs/MAD-ASG1-Group-2/README.md

 - About Us Layout
 - Changing Mainpage launcher & setting portrait mode
 - Linking the pages together
+- Part2 (Information Widget)
+    -Show the number of task left on the widget

 **Sumayyah** (Leader and Layout Designer)
 - Layout & Design